BassMastaCod/DAOModel/docs/usage/dao.md

 # Rename (change primary key)
 dao.rename(customer, 100)  # Changes id from 1 to 100

-# With composite keys, pass all primary key values in order
+# When renaming composite keys, pass all primary key values in order
 order = order_dao.get(42, 'A123', b'PRD001')
+# Change order_id, and product_code (but not line_number)
-order_dao.rename(order, 43, 'A123', b'PRD002')  # Changes order_id, and product_code
+order_dao.rename(order, 43, 'A123', b'PRD002')
 ```

 ### Delete